"Many Pieces…One Vision"

 Fall Institute - October 9, 2015

+In addition to our keynote speakers, teachers, members of the student services department, and administrators, presented workshops on a wide variety of initiatives.
 Handouts from various workshops can be found by scrolling down this page.

 I'd like to extend a special "thank you" to all presenters and staff development committee members for helping to organizing this event.

 These are the learning principles and teaching practices created and adopted by District 228 students and staff:

 Students need learning experiences that:

 - are framed with consistent, clear expectations and objectives (1c).